awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 ### Prerequisites<a name="aurora-mysql-parallel-query-prereqs"></a>

  To use all features of parallel query requires an Aurora MySQL DB cluster that's running version 1\.23 or 2\.09 and higher\.
 If you already have a cluster that you want to use with parallel query, you can upgrade it to a compatible version and enable parallel query afterward\.
-In that case, make sure to follow the upgrade procedure in [Upgrade Considerations for Parallel Query](#aurora-mysql-parallel-query-upgrade) because the configuration setting names and default values are different in these newer versions\.
+In that case, make sure to follow the upgrade procedure in [Upgrade considerations for parallel query](#aurora-mysql-parallel-query-upgrade) because the configuration setting names and default values are different in these newer versions\.

  You can also use parallel query with certain older Aurora MySQL versions that are compatible with MySQL 5\.6: 1\.22\.2, 1\.20\.1, 1\.19\.6, and 5\.6\.10a\.
 The parallel query support for these older versions is only available in certain AWS Regions\.
 Those older versions have additional limitations, as described following\.
 Using parallel query with an older Aurora MySQL version also requires creating a dedicated DB cluster with a special engine mode parameter that can't be changed later\.
 For those reasons, we recommend using parallel query with Aurora MySQL 1\.23 or 2\.09 and higher where practical\.